shuoli199909/rppg_adaptive_correction/README.md

   A Random‑Forest–based (HMRF‑ready) confidence gate that classifies each window as **trustworthy** or **untrustworthy** using features such as displacement statistics, band energy, and BVP SNR.
 Untrustworthy windows are corrected via nearest‑valid temporal imputation, reducing large transient errors.

 - **FactorizePhys (`FactorizePhys/`)**
-  A reproducible baseline implementation added for apples‑to‑apples comparison with the same data flow and evaluation metrics.
+  A reproducible AI implementation added for apples‑to‑apples comparison with the same data flow and evaluation metrics.

 ---